THE SHOW: Luther

 Luther smiles and the two of them walk away from the bridge down the city streets together in an ambiguous ending.
 But it’s not hard to figure out.
 Luther chooses to walk off into the sunset with his beloved sociopath.

-So is the story between Alice and Luther romantic then?
+So is the story of Alice and Luther romantic then?
 Comedic?
 Depends on your point of view.

 What did you think of the Luther finale?
 Did you find it romantic or too disturbing?
 Do you agree this was the most romantic moment of the week?
 Or did something else stand out to you?
 Sound off below…